splunk/observability-workshop/docs/apm/hotrod-trouble-depend.md

 ---

-## 1. Find a problomatic traces using dependencies and/or tags
+## 1. Find a problematic traces using dependencies and/or tags

 For this use case we assume there is an intermittent problem but we do not have a clear time frame for the occurrence.
-This is the very the case when a working on a performance problem. or edge cases, Using the Analytic engine of Signalfx, combined with using tags and/or services selections, we can find relevant traces, and dive into them to explore.
+This is the very the case when a working on a performance problem. or edge cases, Using the Analytic engine of SignalFx, combined with using tags and/or services selections, we can find relevant traces, and dive into them to explore.

 ### 1.1 Select Application Environment